theothertored/kodeine/README.md

 ### Viewing live formula evaluation results

-Opening a file with its language set to `kode` should automatically bring up an output channel showing live evaluation result.
+Opening a file with its language set to `kode` should automatically bring up an output channel showing live evaluation results.
 You can always bring that output channel up easily using a command:

 1. Hit `Ctrl + Shift + P` to open the Command Palette.
 2. Type `Show formula` - a command called `Show formula result window` will come up.
 Hit `Enter`.